From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 Let’s not forget about the nearly 90 million tourists who visit France annually, making it the most popular tourist destination in the world year after year.

-Roughly 10% of France’s total population (6.5 million people) live in 10 French cities, while the rest of the population is spread throughout the 35,000 cities and towns (communes) throughout France.
+Roughly 10% of France’s total population (6.5 million people) choose one of the 10 largest French cities to live in.
+The rest of the population is spread throughout France’s 35,000 cities and towns (communes).

 CITY | AREA | POPULATION | TOURISTS |